enkidevs/curriculum/python/core/fundamental-data-structures/py-practice-sequence.md

 ---
 ## Exercise

-Play with Fibonacci's sequence in python.
+Play with Fibonacci's sequence in python, by using Lists.

 Click *Launch Exercise* to open Codewars.